zw627/helsinki-journey-planner/README.md

 **This is a monorepo:**

-- Project root directory contains the server side entry file `index.js`, and the back-end `package.json` and `node_modules`.
+- The project root directory contains the server side entry file `index.js`, and the server side `package.json` and `node_modules`.
 - `server` directory contains the rest of the server side codes.
 - `client` directory contains a standalone `create-react-app` with its own `package.json` and `node_modules`.